 The biggest problem right now is that, since the ADA doesn’t address accessibility on websites, we don’t know exactly what the standards might be if they are eventually added.
 There are some proposed standards that have been outlined by the IT industry and groups representing people with disabilities, but those standards were not officially adopted and are now outdated.

-“Full compliance” with whatever standards might be chosen could involve hundreds of thousands of development hours, along with hundreds of hours of time to fully implement the requirements with each individual client.
+“Full compliance” with whatever standards might be chosen could involve hundreds or even thousands of development hours, along with hundreds of hours of time to fully implement the requirements with each individual client.

 While we have plans in place to continue improving website accessibility, nobody in the industry really knows what the final standards—if implemented—will be or what compliance might look like.